perwin/pyimfit/docs/sample_usage.md

 You can also programmatically construct a model within Python (rather than having to read it from a text file):

-    # define a function for a simple bulge+disk model
+    # define a function for a simple bulge+disk model, where both components share the same
+    # central coordinate (SimpleModelDescription class)
     def galaxy_model(x0, y0, PA, ell, I_e, r_e, n, I_0, h):
         model = pyimfit.SimpleModelDescription()
         # define the limits on X0 and Y0 as +/-10 pixels relative to initial values